OpenComputingLab/reusable-content-example/README.md

 Initialise markdown documents as executable MyST markdown documents:

-- if only one hernel is available, it will be specified in inital metadata: `jupyter-book myst init *.md`
+- if only one kernel is available, it will be specified in initial metadata: `jupyter-book myst init *.md`
-- if multiple jernels are available (they will be listed when you run the above comment), you must spoecify which kernel to use; for example: `jupyter-book myst init *.md --kernel python3`
+- if multiple kernels are available (they will be listed when you run the above comment), you must specify which kernel to use; for example: `jupyter-book myst init *.md --kernel python3`

-If no Jupytext header is required, convert to headerlss MyST md:
+If no Jupytext header is required, convert to headerless MyST md:

 `jupytext --to myst *.md`

 ### Generating Sphinx XML

+Spell-checking:

+`spellchecker --files  *.md --dictionaries rce-dictionary.txt  > spellingreport.txt`
+`
 Generate the Sphinx XML version of the Jupyter Book, as defined by the `_toc.yml` and `_config.yml` file:

 `jb build . --builder custom --custom-builder xml`